Som-Energia/somenergia-tomatic/README.md

 - **Instant information about the incomming call**

-	For each incomming call agents get a refreshed view of the ERP information related to that phone number: contracts, invoices, alerts, previous notes... this way agents can resolve calls faster and better.
+	For each incomming call, the aplication presents the agent with a lot of information from the ERP related to that phone number: contracts, invoices, alerts, previous notes...
+	this way agents can resolve calls faster and better.

 - **Integrated call logging**